 Traditional healthcare organizations are in huge trouble.
 While they talk the talk of customer experience and patient empowerment, their spends in advertising tell an entirely different story.

 According to an article in this past Sunday’s New York Times, spending on advertising continues to skyrocket.
 The difference now is that what was traditionally open season is now more focused on niche drugs that are likelier to be prescribed to thousands versus millions.
 The rub?
 Nielson’s Managing Director Lisa Kerins says that “everyone wants to be seen as shaping their brand and being the patients’ partner of choice.”
 Pharma claims to be providing more information to patients so that they can make ‘informed choices.’
 However, experts say that the reality is that the new direct-to-consumer strategy prompts patients to seek out more expensive or novel treatments that they may not need.
 The idea that these organizations are empowering patients or better yet, catering to their customer base is a farce.
 Just take a look at the E-Pharma infographic; the new customer experience means that pharma companies move their DTC advertising from the airways to the social media ‘ways.’
 Moreover, as noted on the upper right bubble below, the idea that customers desire information and education first and foremost falls flat when the emphasis remains on advertising.
-Note that engagement does not equate to a bunch of irrelevant tweets or FB posts about opiod induced constipation solutionnew customer experience
+Note that engagement does not equate to a bunch of irrelevant tweets or FB posts about opiod induced constipation solution

 A Bitter Pill